awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.SQLServer.md

 In contrast, *minor version upgrades* include only changes that are backward\-compatible with existing applications\.
 You can initiate a minor version upgrade manually by modifying your DB instance\.

-Amazon RDS on SQL Server doesn't support automatic minor version upgrades\.
-You can confirm this by using the `describe-db-engine-versions` AWS CLI command\.
+Alternatively, you can enable the **Auto minor version upgrade** option when creating or modifying a DB instance\.
+Doing so means that your DB instance is automatically upgraded after Amazon RDS tests and approves the new version\.
+You can confirm whether the minor version upgrade will be automatic by using the `describe-db-engine-versions` AWS CLI command\.
 For example:

 ```
 aws rds describe-db-engine-versions --engine sqlserver-se --engine-version 14.00.3049.1.v1
 ```

-In this example, the CLI command returns the following response that indicates that the upgrade will *not* be automatic, even if **Auto minor version upgrade** had been enabled:
+In the following example, the CLI command returns a response indicating that upgrades are automatic\.

 ```
 ...